rust-lang/book/2018-edition/src/ch08-03-hash-maps.md

 ### Hashing Functions

-By default, `HashMap` uses a strong, but non-cryptographic, hashing function that can provide resistance to Denial of Service (DoS) attacks.
+By default, `HashMap` uses a "cryptographically strong"[^siphash] hashing function that can provide resistance to Denial of Service (DoS) attacks.
 This is not the fastest hashing algorithm available, but the trade-off for better security that comes with the drop in performance is worth it.
 If you profile your code and find